Dupchuwangmo7/IDE202-Internship_Reports/Week2/Vulnerabilities_Scanning_Tools.md

 It is a full-featured vulnerability scanner which include unauthenticated and authenticated testing.

 ## 4. Nexpose
+Nexpose vulnerability scanner is an automated penetration testing system.
+Nexpose can help you identify the open ports, applications, and services on each scanned machine.

 - It is one of the most leading and the most used Network vulnerability scanner.
 - And it operates all physical location, cloud and mobile environment.
+-  Nexpose has a desirable feature called Live Monitoring.
+Live Monitoring collects data and creates action plans.

  ## 5. Necess
  - It takes care of malware, software issues, patching and misconfigation adware removal tool over a wide range of application and operating systems.